Pusher machine: Product

-The bobbinet was best producing straight net, but the Pusher was slow and could be used to imitate handlace of any complexity though could't put in liners leaving the impression of sharpness from the lace.
-When in William IV reign, tatting and putting on fancies became popular, the Pusher was in great demand.
-The pusher was particularly good at making large shawls or capes in the style of Chantilly lace.
-It could replicate the grille or half-stitch which defeated the Leavers machine.
+The bobbinet was best producing straight net, but the Pusher was slow and could be used to imitate handlace of any complexity, although it could not put in liners, leaving the impression of sharpness from the lace.
+During the reign of William IV, tatting and putting on fancies became popular, and the Pusher was in great demand.
+The pusher was particularly useful for making large shawls or capes in the style of Chantilly lace.
+It could replicate the grille or half-stitch, which defeated the Leavers machine.
 It could be hand lined using a Cornely machine.

 Lace was dependent on fashion.
-In 1867 women stopped wearing shawls, and the Franco-Prussian War cut off the trade with France there was market for this lace.
+In 1867, women stopped wearing shawls, and the Franco-Prussian War cut off the trade with France there was little market for this lace.
 The redundant Pushers were scrapped.
 In 1920, a retailer was advertising 'Real Alençon' machine lace produced on a Pusher in Lyon, France, and in 1959 there were a 'narrow range of silk nets' being produced on Pushers in Lyon.